pietheinstrengholt/azure-ml-data-science-400/day-03/Activity05-mlops-best-practices.md

 # Activity 05 - MLOps Best Practices

 DevOps has become ubiquitous in the world of classical development.
-Almost all projects that exceed a certain level of complexity become inevitably DevOps projects.
-Yet, there is one category of projects that are stepping out of the line.
-You’ve guessed it right, it’s the category of Data Science projects.
+Almost all projects that exceed a certain level of complexity inevitably become DevOps projects.
+There is one category of projects, however, which does not seem to fit that mold.
+You guessed it: it’s the category of Data Science projects.

-When it comes to DevOps, Data Science projects pose a range of unique challenges, whether it’s about the technical side of things, the philosophy of the people involved, or the actors involved.
+When it comes to DevOps, Data Science projects pose a range of unique challenges.
+These challenges include the technical side of things, the philosophy of the people involved, and even the actors involved.
 Think about a straightforward example: versioning.
-While in a “classical” development project, versioning refers almost exclusively to source code, in the world of data science, it gets another vital aspect: data versioning.
-It’s not enough to know the version of the code for your model, it’s equally important to know the “version” of the data it was trained on.
-Another interesting question is, for example, what does a “build” mean in the world of data science?
+In a “classical” development project, versioning refers almost exclusively to source code; in the world of data science, however, we also need to think about data versioning.
+It’s not enough to know the version of the code for your model, but you also need to know the “version” of the data it was trained on.
+For further questions along these lines, what does a “build” mean in the world of data science?
 Or a “release”?

-MLOps empowers data scientists and machine learning engineers to bring together their knowledge and skills to simplify the process of going from model development to release/deployment.
-ML Ops enables you to track, version, test, certify and reuse assets in every part of the machine learning lifecycle and provides orchestration services to streamline managing this lifecycle.
-This allows practitioners to automate the end-to-end machine learning lifecycle to frequently update models, test new models, and continuously roll out new ML models alongside your other applications and services.
+MLOps empowers data scientists and machine learning engineers to bring together their knowledge and skills to simplify the process of moving from model development to release and deployment.
+MLOps enables you to track, version, test, certify, and reuse assets in every part of the machine learning lifecycle.
+Additionally, it provides orchestration services to streamline the management of this lifecycle.
+This allows practitioners to automate the end-to-end machine learning lifecycle to frequently update models, test new models, and continuously roll out new ML models alongside other applications and services.

-In this activity we will aim to discuss together some of the most important MLOps best practices that help addressing the main challenges faced when Data Science projects move into operations.
+In this activity, we will discuss as a team some of the most important MLOps best practices that help addressing the main challenges faced when Data Science projects move into operations.

 ## 1. MLOps and traditional DevOps application CI/CD pipelines